geocoder-php/GeocodableBehavior/README.md

 * a geocoded object;
 * a measure unit (`KILOMETERS_UNIT`, `MILES_UNIT`, or `NAUTICAL_MILES_UNIT` defined in the `Peer` class of the geocoded model).

+`isGeocoded()` returns a boolean value whether the object has been geocoded or not.

 `getCoordinates()`, `setCoordinates()` allows to quickly set/get latitude and longitude values.